TaxPayers' Alliance: Criticisms and controversy

 An investigation by Tim Horton, research director of the centre-left Fabian Society, claimed the group is "fundamental to the Conservatives' political strategy", which he said was to destroy public confidence in politicians' ability to deliver public services, thereby paving the way for cuts.
 "There is something deeply dishonest about their campaigns on government waste," he said.
 "Their aim isn't to make public spending work better, but to slash it dramatically.
 Yet none of them will campaign on their true vision of society: fewer public services.
 At least Thatcher was honest about the deal: less 'public' means you go private."

 Guardian columnist Owen Jones criticised the TaxPayers' Alliance in his 2014 book The Establishment: And how they get away with it, saying, "The TaxPayers' Alliance is a right-wing organization, funded by conservative businesspeople and staffed with free-market ideologues.
 And yet it presents itself as though it were simply the voice of the taxpayer.
 After all, 'alliance' itself implies some sort of broad coalition.
 From its early days, the Alliance's pronouncements were invoked by news outlets more or less as the impartial mouthpiece of the hardworking taxpayer."

-In Scotland, the TaxPayers' Alliance is opposed to public spending on the Gaelic language, and has been accused of feeding the press with misinformation to give the false impression that this spending is higher and more frivolous than it actually is.
+In Scotland, the TPA is opposed to public spending on the Gaelic language, and has been accused of feeding the press with misinformation to give the false impression that this spending is higher and more frivolous than it actually is.